fizzywhizbang/GOCSP-responder/README.md

 Building
 --------
-This was confirmed building with Go 1.10.2, thought it was originally built with 1.7rc6.
+This was confirmed building with Go 1.20.
 Your milage may vary with other versions.

 1. Clone the repo
 2. cd into repo